 But steer-by-wire systems offer more than just an electronic option over a mechanical one; it also sets the groundwork for us to move our cars around differently – such as with a simple joystick.

 Saab experimented with joystick steering in its Prometheus prototype more than 20 years ago, and mainstream carmakers might throw them into their concept vehicles, but the device has never caught on.
-To find out how drivers feel about ditching the steering wheel, we took to Quora.com, an online question and answer community, to gauge the driving public’s appetite for a joystick-controlled car.
+To find out how drivers feel about ditching the steering wheel, we took to Quora.com, the online question and answer community, to gauge the driving public’s appetite for a joystick-controlled car.